angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 One thing you also need to understand in the city is how investing works.

 As you continue to earn in your shop or from selling items in the market, you will more than likely invest.
 It will help improve your city's buildings and overall productivity rates.
 However, do not be afraid to invest as much as possible.
-If you were to leave your guild, the investments you have made will be saved and carried with you to your new guild.
+If you were to leave your city, the investments you have made will be saved and carried with you.

 ### Investing in Guild's Choice

-In the Guild Settings menu, you can select a building to put the guild's choice.
+In the Guild Settings menu, you can select a building to put the guild's choice on.
 As you invest in the chosen building, you will be granted an extra 10% bonus to your investments.

 ![](/img/investments.jpg)

 > _(**Note**: Here, you will see the difference of investment logged in Wood Workshop vs Wizard Tower.
 The current Guild's Choice is Wizard Tower.
-Hence, the extra 100,000 on it.
-The 10% of 1,000,000.)_
+Hence, the extra 100,000 on it,10% of 1,000,000.)_

 The Guild's Choice can be moved by guildmasters and officers every 8 hours.
 This is important to remember because as the building is getting close to leveling up, you may not want to move the bonus there or you will wait 8 hours to choose another.
 Try to keep the bonus on buildings that require more money or the ones your guild is trying to focus on completing.